rubysec/ruby-advisory-db/README.md

 ## Credits

+Please see [CONTRIBUTORS.md]

-This database includes data from the [Open Source Vulnerability Database][OSVDB] developed by the Open Security Foundation (OSF) and its contributors.
+This database also includes data from the [Open Source Vulnerability Database][OSVDB] developed by the Open Security Foundation (OSF) and its contributors.

 [rubygems.org]: https://rubygems.org/